 Determining Who Was Who

-Toward the end of the war, as the race across Germany accelerated, the race to find Hitler’s technologically advanced weapons and scientists accelerated.
+Toward the end of the war, as the race across Germany accelerated, the race to find Hitler’s technologically-advanced weapons and scientists accelerated, too.
 By 1945, more than thirty intelligence-gathering organizations, including Air Technical Intelligence (ATI), were competing for The Reich’s hidden secrets.
-Among those were the Counter Intelligence Corps (CIC), the U.S. Army’s oldest intelligence gathering apparatus, dating to 1917 when it was known as the Corps of Intelligence Police.
-The CIC had been charged with collecting intelligence on suspected Nazis, deciding their importance and detaining whomever seemed important since the invasion at Normandy.
+Among those were the Counter Intelligence Corps (C.I.C.), the U.S. Army’s oldest intelligence gathering apparatus, dating to 1917 when it was known as the Corps of Intelligence Police.
+The C.I.C. had been charged with collecting intelligence on suspected Nazis, deciding their importance and detaining whomever seemed important since the invasion at Normandy.

-During Patton’s famous surge to Bayonne in 1944, Third Army was covering more than 30 miles a day and Nazis were literally everywhere.
+During Patton’s famous surge to Bayonne in 1944, Third Army covered more than 30 miles a day and Nazis were literally everywhere.
+The Osenberg List made things a little easier.

 The Toilet Papers

-In March, 1945, a month before the German surrender, a Polish lab technician at Bonn University found an crumpled list stuffed into a school toilet which made the job a lot easier.
+In March, 1945, a month before the German surrender, a Polish lab technician at Bonn University found an crumpled list stuffed into a school toilet.
 That list, later named the Osenberg List for Werner Osenberg who headed Hitler’s Military Research Association, had the names of every scientist, engineer and technician recalled by The Reich to join a concentrated effort to defeat the enemy with technological weaponry.
 How this lab technician realized its importance is a mystery to me, but it eventually found its way into the hands of M16 and one Maj.
 Robert B. Staver, Chief of the Jet Propulsion Section of the Research and Intelligence Branch of the U.S. Army Ordance in London.

 And he was.

-Not surprisingly, von Braun’s wartime dossier was never included in the Name Files released by the CIA.
+Not surprisingly, von Braun’s wartime dossier was never included in the Name Files released by the C.I.A.
+Funny how these things get misplaced.

 And we were clearly in the empire business.

-To quote General Ripper, Stanley Kubrick’s inimitable general who laments democratically elected officials while plunging the world into nuclear destruction: “They have neither the time, the training nor the inclination for strategic thought.”
+To quote General Ripper, Stanley Kubrick’s insane general who laments democratically elected officials while plunging the world into nuclear destruction: “They have neither the time, the training nor the inclination for strategic thought.”

 Such was the thinking at the time.
 And such was the thinking that led to our military dictatorship.
-But by the time the Executive Branch realized what had happened it was far too late.
-Eisenhower’s ballyhooed warning of a “military-industrial complex” was as prescient as the infamous words of the Titanic’s lookout: “Iceberg ahead!”
+By the time the Executive Branch realized what had happened it was far too late.
+Eisenhower’s ballyhooed warning of a “military-industrial complex” was as prescient as the lookout on the Titanic yelling: “Iceberg ahead!”

 What we have at the close of World War II is the adolescence of American Nazism.
-Yes, Nazi operatives were rife in America from the 1930’s onward, and yes the Republican Party was heavily funded and influenced by the Nazis throughout that period.
+Yes, Nazi operatives were rife in America from the 1930’s onward.
+Yes the Republican Party was heavily funded and influenced by the Nazis throughout that period.
+Yes, Prescott Bush and others attempted a coup to unseat F.D.R.
 But that was just the opening act.
-It’s at this critical juncture that the American military melds with Hitler’s Nazi high command.
-And it is at this moment, a moment made imminent by the concentration of military power overseas, that a New Age for America begins, an age that reveals its darkness every day in acts that seem almost surreal to those who remember our lost republic.
+The critical juncture of American history is 1945.
+That’s the point when elements of the American military unhinge from civiliarn rule and meld with the Nazi high command to build a global empire.
+It’s at this moment, a moment made imminent by the concentration of military power overseas, that America enters a new age. an age that becomes darker every day in barbarous acts that seem almost surreal to those who remember our lost republic.

 (to be continued)